Yes, they are connected.

 Taxes increase as dollar devaluation continues.
 Can you afford higher taxes?
 Will your income rise enough to meet your increased expenses and higher taxes?
 Will Social Security and your pension pay you in mini-dollars or micro-dollars?
 Can you live on pension payments denominated in micro-dollars?

 - Debt, dollars, DOW, war, silver, and shirts are connected.

-- Prices for food, housing, transportation, clothing and most other items will increase.
-Believe the “low” consumer price inflation myth at your own peril.
+- Prices for food, housing, transportation, clothing, and most other items will increase.
+Believe the “low” consumer price inflation myth at your peril.

 - My bet is 1970s inflation and worse.
-Do you own due diligence but remember dollars will be devalued further and higher prices are inevitable.
+Do your own due diligence but remember dollars will be devalued further and higher prices are inevitable.

 - Do you own enough silver?

 Gary Christenson is the owner and writer for the popular and contrarian investment site Deviant Investor and the author of several books, including Fort Knox Down! and Gold Value and Gold Prices 1971 – 2021.
 He is a retired accountant and business manager with 30 years of experience studying markets, investing, and trading.
 He writes about investing, gold, silver, the economy, and central banking.